AdobeDocs/experience-platform.en/help/edge/fundamentals/datastreams.md

 >
 >While you can access the [!UICONTROL Datastreams] tab regardless of whether you use Platform's tag management capabilities, you must have developer permissions to manage datastreams themselves.
 See the [user permissions](../../tags/ui/administration/user-permissions.md) article in the tags documentation for more details.

 The [!UICONTROL Datastreams] tab displays a list of existing datastreams, including their friendly name, ID, and last modified date.
-To edit or delete a datastream, select the "more" icon (**...**) for the datastream in question.
+Select the name of of a datastream to [view its details and configure services](#view-details).

+Select the "more" icon (**...**) for a particular datastream to reveal more options.
+Select **[!UICONTROL Edit]** to update the [basic configuration](#configure) for the datastream, or select **[!UICONTROL Delete]** to remove the datastream.

 ![Options to edit or delete and existing datastream](../images/datastreams/edit-datastream.png)

-## Create a new datastream
+## Create a new datastream {#create}

 To create a datastream, start by selecting **[!UICONTROL New Datastream]**.

 ![Select New Datastream](../images/datastreams/new-datastream-button.png)

+### [!UICONTROL Configure] {#configure}

-The [!UICONTROL New Datastream] workflow appears, starting at the configuration step.
+The datastream creation workflow appears, starting at the configuration step.
 From here, you must provide a name and optional description for the datastream.

-If you are configuring this datastream for use in Experience Platform, you must also select an event schema to represent the data you plan on ingesting.
+If you are configuring this datastream for use in Experience Platform, you must also select an [event-based Experience Data Model (XDM) schema](../../xdm/classes/experienceevent.md) to represent the data you plan on ingesting.

 ![Basic configuration for a datastream](../images/datastreams/configure.png)